 - By picturing the destination NOT the journey.
 Fill your mind with wondrous thoughts of what you’ll be doing once you arrive!
 This will help give you feelings of anticipation instead of dread.

 - Chat with your ‘flight neighbor’ or your travel partner.
-One of the things that often alarms passengers are the changes in sounds within the aircraft; so if you keep on yapping away (or if you distract yourself with the things listed in the first bullet) you can distract yourself from overthinking every suspicious noise that could trigger your fear of flying.
+One of the things that often alarms passengers other than changes in movement are the changes in sounds within the aircraft; so if you keep on yapping away (or if you distract yourself with the things listed in the first bullet) you can distract yourself from overthinking every suspicious noise that could trigger your fear of flying.

 #4: Seek ‘outside’ help